Islandora/documentation/docs/user-documentation/metadata.md

 ## Vocabularies

-In Drupal, _Taxonomy Vocabularies_ (or simply 'Vocabularies') are also entity sub-types that group fields and their configurations.
-Whereas instances of content types are called nodes, items in a vocabulary are called _taxonomy terms_ (or simply 'terms').
+In Drupal, _Taxonomy Vocabularies_ (or simply _Vocabularies_) are also entity sub-types that define a set of fields and their configurations.
+Whereas instances of content types are called _nodes_, items in a vocabulary are called _taxonomy terms_ (or simply _terms_).
 Traditionally, taxonomy terms are used to classify content in Drupal.
+For instance, the Article content type includes a field `field_tags` that can refer to terms in the Tags vocabulary.

-There are two ways that users can interact with taxonomies - they can be "closed" e.g. a fixed list to pick from in a dropdown, or "open" e.g. a tag field where users can enter new terms, which are created on the fly.
-This is not set on the _vocabulary_ itself, but in the configuration of the field (typically on a node) that points to that vocabulary.
+There are two ways that users can interact with taxonomies: they can be "closed," e.g. a fixed list to pick from in a dropdown, or "open," e.g. `field_tags` where users can enter new terms, which are created on the fly.
+This is not set on the _vocabulary_ itself, but in the configuration of the field (typically on a node).
 Terms within vocabularies have an ordering, and can have hierarchical structure, but do not need to.

 Islandora (through the Islandora Core Feature) creates the 'Islandora Models' vocabulary which includes the terms 'Audio', 'Binary', 'Collection', 'Digital Document', 'Image', 'Page', 'Paged Content', 'Publication Issue', and 'Video'.
 Islandora Defaults provides contexts that cause certain actions (e.g. derivatives to happen, or blocks to appear) based on which term is used.